AdobeDocs/release-notes.en/current.md

 Updated: **May 22, 2023**

-**Search Experience League:** Check out the improved content Search feature on [Experience League](https://experienceleague.adobe.com/?lang=en#home).
-Sign in and customize how to filter content search results for your products.
-You can display results based on:
+**Improved content search on Experience League:** You can customize how to filter content search results for the products you own.
+Display results based on:

 * Tutorials
 * Courses
 * Documentation
 * Products
+* Events
 * Certifications

-* Events
+Go to [Experience League](https://experienceleague.adobe.com/?lang=en#home) and check it out!

 +++Upcoming events